zama-ai/concrete/docs/dev/howto/project_setup.md

 ### In your OS

-If you are having issues consider starting using the dev docker exclusively (unless you are working on OS specific bug fixes or features).
+If you are having issues, consider using the dev docker exclusively (unless you are working on OS specific bug fixes or features).

 Here are the steps you can take on your OS to try and fix issues: